Meandering Through Time

 “O Pomfret, O Pomfret!
 O thou bloody prison!
 Fatal and ominous to noble peers.”

-This was no exaggeration, the castle's dungeons were notorious, cold, wet and dark the whole dungeon area extended across many different rooms, all about thirty five feet below the castle's Round Tower.
+This was no exaggeration, the castle's dungeons were notorious, cold, wet and dark the whole dungeon area extended across many different rooms, all about thirty-five feet below the castle's Round Tower.

 Restrained, exhausted and afraid, Vaughan and his guards may have approached the castle via its Eastgate, Gloucester’s men identifying themselves as they approached.
-The castles mighty drawbridge dropped and as the portcullis with its chains and heavy counterweights cranked open, a solid gate made of massive oak timbers opened too and Thomas Vaughan was led inside.
-With a quick turn of his head, did he look back just as he done only days before as he left Ludlow, capturing in his mind's eye one perfect view that would sustain him through the coming days.
+The castle's mighty drawbridge dropped and as the portcullis with its chains and heavy counterweights cranked open, a solid gate made of massive oak timbers opened too and Thomas Vaughan was led inside.
+With a quick turn of his head, did he look back just as he had done only days before as he left Ludlow, capturing in his mind's eye one perfect view that would sustain him through the coming days?

-Did anyone within the castle know why this dishevelled and aged man was there?
+Did anyone within the castle know why this disheveled and aged man was there?
 Chances are that those in charge had not been told of Vaughan's offence, his guards ordering that he be taken to the castle's dungeons straight away.

 Daylight never reached Pontefract’s dungeons.
 How many days and nights Thomas Vaughan languished in his cell before Anthony Woodville and Richard Grey arrived is not known, when he heard their anguished voices echoing through the maze of tunnels was it then that he realised all was lost?

 On the 25th June 1483, Sir Thomas Vaughan was dragged up the stone stairway into the light, for a moment he was too weak to stand and lay on the ground protecting his eyes from the sun, in his blurred vision he would have seen the assembled forces of the Earl of Northumberland here to secure the area as much as to witness the event.
-With one rough shove from his guard Vaughan fell into line alongside Anthony Rivers and Richard Grey, all three men looked at one another for one moment but nothing was said for they knew that this was the end.
+With one rough shove from his guard, Vaughan fell into line alongside Anthony Rivers and Richard Grey, all three men looked at one another for one moment but nothing was said for they knew that this was the end.

-High ranking nobles as Anthony Woodville, Richard Grey and Thomas Vaughan would have been beheaded with an axe, this was considered to be an honourable and merciful death.
+High-ranking nobles as Anthony Woodville, Richard Grey and Thomas Vaughan would have been beheaded with an axe, this was considered to be an honourable and merciful death.
 In what order each man died is not recorded, Rivers, it has been said, met an ‘exemplary’ death, but what of Grey and Vaughan?

 When his turn came Vaughan rested his head on the wooden block, as the executioner raised the axe high did Thomas Vaughan recall the scene his eyes captured the day he arrived or did he get one last glimpse of the green fields through a gap in the battlements or was it just the grubby, hay strewn castle floor, we don’t know.
-Within minutes, Vaughan's blood and that of his associates seeped through the stone work, and flowed into the streams to join with blood of the men who lost their lives in the three Yorkshire battles fought in the name of what we now call the Wars of the Roses.
+Within minutes, Vaughan's blood and that of his associates seeped through the stonework, and flowed into the streams to join with the blood of the men who lost their lives in the three Yorkshire battles fought in the name of what we now call the Wars of the Roses.
 Records of 1483 show that Richard III’s receiver allowed the sum of 46s.
 4d for the expense of burying Richard Grey.

 Anthony Woodville, on the 23rd June, two days before his execution, added the following to his will.